theo-bech/Young-Accessibility-Leaders/README.md

 Other things to get you started:

+- Look for construction signs (:construction:)!
+That's where work needs to be done.
 - Browse through the code and the [wiki](https://github.com/theo-bech/Young-Accessibility-Leaders/wiki) and leave some feedback!
 - Help us add alt-texts to our materials! (*Instructions coming soon!* :construction:)
 - Get the word out!
 We're looking for more contributors at the moment.